RiGreenstein/RiGreenstein/README.md

 ## 🤖 About the club

-**AI Coding Club** is a student-led group focused on using AI to boost how we learn and code.
+**The AI Coding Club** is a student-led group focused on using AI to boost how we learn and code.
 We run weekly sessions where we:

 - Explore tools like ChatGPT, Copilot, BubbleAI
 - Build coding projects with the help of AI